JiaziChen111/Ch_Synthetic/README.md

 - Save all your commits by sending them to the remote repository (your branch <branchname> in GitHub): git push Always commit before pushing or pulling
-	You can push all your branches to the remote repository, or only some of them To push just a single branch (and no other branches) nor the master: git checkout <branchname> followed by git push origin <branchname>
+	You can push all your branches to the remote repository, or only some of them To push just a single branch (and no other branches) nor the master: "git checkout <branchname>" followed by "git push origin <branchname>"
 	Alternatively: "git push HEAD" to push only currently checked-out branch Note that you need to checkout to <branchname> (be in that branch) because if you are on master it would try to push the local master branch to the remote <branchname>.
 If you want to not have to checkout first you would have to do "git push origin <branchname>:<branchname>"